 Keep flu at bay

-- Flu vaccine is the best protection we have against an unpredictable and highly variable flu virus
+- The flu vaccine is the best protection we have against an unpredictable and highly variable flu virus

 - You can’t catch flu from the flu jab, but it does take about 2 weeks before your body is protected